 )

-# Compute and store the state root for the current block
+# Compute and store state root for the NEXT block

 chain.blocks.append(block)